 Finally, Taylor’s concerns over agriculture’s survival in the age of capitalism and his sympathy for factory workers and mechanics led him to embrace a form of populism, albeit in a limited form.
 Taylor argued for the formation of a farmers’ and workers’ party to ensure the protection of agricultural interests and the craft tradition.
 He did not advocate farm subsidies, but he did argue for greater government involvement in limiting capitalism, especially by ending protective tariffs.
 The central tension in Taylor’s thought is between his libertarianism and his concern for the farmer and worker.
 While he feared government’s coercive power and preferred local, decentralized government, he realized that his vision of society could not exist without the power of government to limit capitalism.
 As American society and government have evolved into forms which Taylor would abhor, some Americans still appeal to Taylor’s ideal in their longing for the simplicity of the early republic, as evidenced by the rhetoric of modern politicians such as George Wallace and Pat Buchanan.
 As politicians continue to describe the tension between liberty and tyranny, decentralized government and centralized government.
 Taylor’s political thought and social vision remain relevant as a uniquely American political ideal, forged from historical experience and the founding ideals of the country.

-Books on this topic may be found in The Imaginative Conservative Bookstore.
 Reprinted with the gracious permission of Continuity: A Journal of History, (Spring 1998).

 1. Robert E. Shalhope, John Taylor of Caroline: Pastoral Republican (Columbia, S.C., 1980), 3.